JoonHyeok-hozy-Kim/ai_paper_study/notes/0030_mining_asso.md

   * We read one tuple at a time from the database and check what frontier sets are contained in the tuple read.
   * Candidate itemsets are generated from these frontier itemset by extending them recursively with other items present in the tuple.
   * An itemset that is expected to be small is not further extended.
-  * Items are ordered and an itemset X is tried for extension only by items that are later in the ordering than any of the members of X.
+  * Items are ordered and an itemset $X$ is tried for extension only by items that are later in the ordering than any of the members of $X$.
     * Why?)
       * In order not to replicate different ways of constructing the same itemset
 * Pseudo Code
   ```
-  procedure Extend(X: itemsets, t:tuple)
+  procedure Extend(X: itemset, t: tuple)
     begin
       let item I_j be the last item in X; -- X[-1]
       for items I_k in t do